nickjbrowning/cscs-docs/docs/software/devtools/linaro-map.md

 In the latter (recommended) case, the user can use the MAP executable to launch the application they want to profile which will generate a report file that can then be opened from the locally installed [client](https://docs.linaroforge.com/latest/html/forge/forge/installing/mac_install.html).

 !!! note
-    Linaro Map is provided in the `linaro-forge` uenv.
+    Linaro MAP is provided in the `linaro-forge` [uenv][ref-uenv].
-    Before using Map, please read the [`linaro-forge` documentation][ref-uenv-linaro], which explains how to download and set up the latest version and set it up.
+    Before using MAP, please read the [`linaro-forge` uenv documentation][ref-uenv-linaro], which explains how to download and set up the latest version.

 ## Linaro Forge MAP